Skilled Marital and Legal Separation Agreement Attorneys in Fort Mill, Greenville & Rock Hill, SC

 These are incredibly important issues that will build the framework for you, your spouse, and any shared children’s futures, as the temporary separation order will settle these matters until the one-year period has passed to seek the divorce.

-Making Informed Decisions with a Marital Separation Agreement in Fort Mill & Greenville, SC
+Making Informed Decisions with a Marital Separation Agreement in Fort Mill, Greenville & Rock Hill, SC

-At the David W. Martin Law Group, our separation agreement lawyers in Fort Mill & Greenville, SC suggest spouses sit down to resolve these issues with a mutual settlement agreement that allows the issues related to their marriage to be solved without court intervention or lengthy litigation required.
+At the David W. Martin Law Group, our separation agreement lawyers in Fort Mill, Greenville & Rock Hill, SC suggest spouses sit down to resolve these issues with a mutual settlement agreement that allows the issues related to their marriage to be solved without court intervention or lengthy litigation required.

 We will represent one party to assist them through those negotiations or act as an independent mediator, so long as the attorney has not spoken with or consulted with either party before their negotiations.